fansforflorida/qmk_userspace/keyboards/keebio/nyquist/rev4/keymaps/fansforflorida/readme.md

 * Layer 0: Mac layout.
 The key next to A is Command.
 * Layer 1: Windows/Linux layout.
 The key next to A is Ctrl.
-* Layer 2: Navigation and Fn layer (activated by holding the left space key).
+* Layer 2: Navigation layer (activated by holding the left space key).
 For example:
-  * F1-F10 are on the number row
   * Del is on Backspace
   * `[` is on `<`
   * `]` is on `>`
   * `\` is on `/`
   * `` ` `` is on `'`
-* Layer 3: Numpad layer (activated by holding the Fn key below Z).
-The numpad layer puts a tenkey right on my home row:
+* Layer 3: Fn and numpad layer (activated by holding the Fn key below Z).
+For example, F1-F10 are on the number row, and a tenkey is on my home row:

 ```
 Y U I